This list of questions was last reviewed on Feb. 4, 2021. One question was updated.

 What should I do if I don't have reliable internet access? (updated April 17, 2020)

 Contact your instructors and explain your situation so you may work out an acceptable resolution.
 Instructors are being advised to be flexible with students during this remote learning period.
 Many phone and internet carriers are offering free or discounted access.
 Contact your carrier to determine your eligibility.
 Illinois state agencies have released a wi-fi hotspot map.
 The nonprofit, nonpartisan Citizens Utility Board also compiled a list of benefits utilities and telecom/internet/cable providers are offering customers during the COVID-19 crisis, and the State of Illinois lists other resources for families and children.

 How can I obtain my student ID? (updated Aug.
 19, 2020)

-The Welcome Desk has instituted both remote and in-person options for obtaining an NEIU ID card for the Fall 2020 semester.
+The Welcome Desk has instituted both remote and in-person options for obtaining an NEIU ID card.
 All newly admitted students are able to obtain an NEIU ID card free of charge.
 Students can request an ID card remotely by completing the New Student ID Card Request Form and uploading a picture.
-Students who are unable to request an ID card remotely can visit the Welcome Desk in Village Square (across from the Bookstore) to have a photo taken and receive their NEIU ID card on site.
+Students who are unable to request an ID card remotely can visit the Welcome Desk in Village Square to have a photo taken and receive their NEIU ID card on site.
 The fall Welcome Desk hours are 10 a.m.-6 p.m.
 Monday through Thursday, and 10 a.m.-2 p.m.
 Friday.

 For returning students, faculty or staff who need a replacement ID, both in-person and remote options are also available.
 The cost for a replacement ID is $10 for students, faculty and staff, and $25 for Nest residents or Proximity Card users.
 Complete the Replacement ID Card Request Form and submit payment via the NEIU Box Office, selecting the appropriate payment option.
 All cash transactions must be made in person at the Welcome Desk.